Questions and answers #519

 When for example the ICD10 code for subarachnoid bleeding I60* is used the case goes into the DRG group 001B (other intracranial vascular surgery) regardless of whether the NCSP code AAXC22 or AASC20 is used.
 Does this endovascular procedure fit in the same DRG group as open brain surgeries?

 We would appreciate any comments from you on how this procedure is coded and grouped in your country.

-#1 Updated by Kristiina Kahur almost 3 years ago
+#1 Updated by Kristiina Kahur about 3 years ago

 Finnish National DRG-Centre 2017-2-10